By Kai Lani | WAHA Surf Shop

 The aloha shirt emerged in Hawaii during the 1930s, blending Japanese kimono fabrics, Filipino barong styling, and American tailoring.
 Local tailors began creating shirts from colorful Japanese fabrics, and the style quickly caught on with both locals and tourists.

 During World War II, servicemen stationed in Hawaii brought aloha shirts home as souvenirs, spreading the style across the mainland.
 By the 1950s, the Hawaiian shirt had become synonymous with relaxation and tropical escape.
+According to the documented history, early aloha shirts were handmade from imported fabrics, and some vintage examples from that era now sell for thousands of dollars at auction.

 Choosing the Right Hawaiian Shirt